 Heavenly Father, this morning—and all of history—is about You.
 Please help me worship You with an undistracted heart.
 You know how my mind wanders to my upcoming week, present worries, and thoughts of others and other things.
 Help me put those thoughts away and focus on You and Your glory.
-Cause my heart, soul, mind, and strength to exalt Your Holy Name in my singing, listening to Your Word, and interacting with Your people.
+Would your Spirit cause my heart, soul, mind, and strength to exalt Your Holy Name in my singing, listening to Your Word, and interacting with Your people.

 2. Lord, reveal to me the wonders of Your Word.
 (Psalm 119:18)

 Father, You spoke the world into existence (Genesis 1).
 You speak new life into Your children to give us the light of the knowledge of Your glory in Christ (2 Corinthians 4:6).
 Give us the grace to receive Your Word and rejoice in it.
-Bring conviction to our hearts of our sins and Christ’s sufficiency so that sinners would be converted, the weak strengthened, and Christ’s body built up.
+Convict us of our sins and Christ’s sufficiency so that sinners would be converted (John 16:7–11), the weak strengthened, and Christ’s body built up.

 3. Lord, deepen my faith and joy in the glories of Your gospel.